Editorial Guidelines

 • Luan Huang, vice president for finance

-Use capitals for named professorships and fellowships.
+Use capitals for named professorships and fellowships when it is part of the official name.
 Otherwise, scholar and fellow are lowercased.

 • Patricia Roberts Harris Fellowship but a Harris fellow